 The dance continued, and Ginny sensed the climax approaching; she saw it in Harry's eyes as he circled across from her, and she saw his wand come up a fraction of an inch.
 As he approached her again, she listened to what he was saying.

 "It's your last chance, it's all you've got left," Harry said.
 "I've seen what you'll be otherwise."
-He was directly in front of her now, and she sent a wave of emotion toward him.
+He was directly in front of her now, and she sent a wave of emotion towards him.
 He hesitated for a fraction of a second.
 "Be a man . . . try . . .
 Try for some remorse."
-Ginny saw something in Voldemort's eyes that had not been there before, but it was instantly gone, and he and Harry continued to circle.
+Ginny saw an uncertainty in Voldemort's eyes, but it was instantly gone, and he and Harry continued to circle.

 Ginny only watched Harry.
-They were talking about wands, when suddenly the ceiling overhead burst into light as the sun rose, and there was a massive explosion as red and green flames met in the center of the circle, and Tom Riddle lay dead, almost at her feet.
+They were talking about wands, when suddenly the ceiling overhead burst into light as the sun rose, and a massive explosion filled the Great Hall when red and green flames met in the center of the circle, and Tom Riddle lay dead at her feet.

-When the cheers and the celebrations had died away, and the tables had reappeared and people began to sit down, Ginny found herself back with her family.
-She didn't try to look for Harry; she was content to leave him for others this day.
-She rested her head on her mum's shoulder and looked toward the side of the room where the bodies of fallen friends and family lay.
+When the cheers and the celebrations had died away, and the tables had reappeared and people began to sit, Ginny found herself back with her family.
+She didn't try to look for Harry, content this day to leave him for others.
+She rested her head on her mum's shoulder and looked towards the side of the room where the bodies of fallen friends and family lay.
 Her eyes began to fill with tears.
-George and Percy were with Fred again, and Ginny knew that as today wore on and when she woke up tomorrow his death would not seem real.
+George and Percy were with Fred again, and Ginny knew that as today wore on and when she awoke tomorrow his death would not seem real.
 She did not know what the world would be like without Fred.